kalpeshchilka/Cypress-POM-Automation/README.md

 # Cypress-POM-Automation

-## Project Description:
-- This Project automates the scenarios on SauceDemo.com website using Cypress.io
+This Project automates SauceDemo.com website using Cypress.io and Page Object Model.
+Also generates Mochawesome Reports.
-- Framework uses Page Objects and json files for testdata management
-- Language: JavaScript

 ## Pre-Requisites